CavenderProjects/Multi-Modal-Scanner_Standalone/README.md

 # Multi-Modal-Scanner: Standalone Desktop App

 > Full PyQt6 desktop application for regulated-environment security assessment.
-Runs independently — no Claude Code, no API dependency, no internet connection required during scans.
+Runs independently — no Claude Code, no Anthropic API dependency.
 Built and maintained by a senior information security professional with 20 years of GRC and security management experience across financial services, healthcare, and real estate.

 ---